sush5591/NASSCOM--VSD-SOC-design/README.md

     Routing:
         After clock routing, signal routing is performed using the remaining metal layers.
         Routing is divided into Global Routing (generates a routing guide based on PDK instructions) and Detailed Routing (actual routing according to the guide).

 ![image](https://github.com/AnoushkaTripathi/NASSCOM-VSD-SoC-design-Program/assets/98522737/6aa48de1-e1b3-4752-b38a-e0b996cf4aae)

     Sign-off:
         Once routing is completed, the chip undergoes various checks during the sign-off stage:
             Physical Verification Checks: Design Rule Check (DRC) and Layout vs. Schematic (LVS).
 DRC verifies design rule compliance, while LVS ensures functional correctness against the gate-level netlist.
             Timing Checks: Static Timing Analysis (STA) checks the design for timing violations.

 -----------------------------------------------------------------------------------------------------------------------------------------
 ## Introduction to OpenLANE Detailed ASIC Design Flow

 The image illustrates the detailed ASIC design flow in OpenLANE.
 The process begins with the Design RTL, which undergoes RTL synthesis using Yosys and ABC to produce an optimized gate-level netlist.
-This netlist is then subjected to STA (Static Timing Analysis) to check for timing violations.
-Following STA, Design for Test (DFT) is performed, though this step is optional and uses the FAULT tool.
+This netlist is then analyzed through STA (Static Timing Analysis) to check for timing violations.
+After STA, Design for Test (DFT) is performed—though this step is optional—and utilizes the FAULT tool.
 ![image](https://github.com/user-attachments/assets/6624ae33-7dc9-42a3-8ff2-de0f05e26d9a)

-OpenLane  started as an Open Source Flow for a true Open Source Tape-out experiment.It was from e-fabless.It is a platform which supports different tools such as Yosys,OpenRoad,Magic,KLlayout and some other Open source tools.It integrates the various steps of Silicon Implementation and abstracts it.
-At e-fabless they have an SOC family called Strive.
-Strive is a family of open everything SOCs having Open PDK, Open RTL, Open EDA.
+OpenLane started as an open-source flow for a true open-source tape-out experiment, initiated by e-fabless.
+It is a platform that supports various tools such as Yosys, OpenRoad, Magic, KLayout, and other open-source tools.
+OpenLane integrates and abstracts the different steps of silicon implementation.
+At e-fabless, they have an SOC family called Strive, which encompasses open-source elements, including Open PDK, Open RTL, and Open EDA.

 ![image](https://github.com/user-attachments/assets/15f33eb2-03f1-48dc-ad43-fa16ac387ed1)